thedarkart/Arbor-note/Sightline-DDoS-Mitigation/Unit-10-Application-Layer-Attacks.md

   - Supports up to five expressions evaluated simultaneously per mitigation
   - If request either match or do not match (depending on  the settings) the expressions, Arbor TMS dynamically drops the offending traffic coming from the source host

+## SIP Malformed

+### Overview

+- Block attacks that send invalid or blank SIP messages to a server to exhaust resources to exploit vulnerabilities
+  - Basic SIP Message types must conform to RFC 3261
+  - UDP Keepalives are considered valid SIP packets

+### Caveats

+- Validates SIP Messages are in the proper format in two steps
+  - All packets sent to port 5060 are checked to make sure there is a payload
+  - SIP decoder verifies a SIP message has been received

+## SIP Request Limiting

+### Overview

+- Blocks source clients that attempt to send a high rate of SIP messages to a SIP server or gateway
+  - Standard token-bucket to track the number of messages per client
+  - If the SIP messages rate is above the Limit, the message is dropped and the source is blacklisted

+### Sample Packets

+- Use `SIP Regular Expression` for matching